GrigorisPan/spitogatos_assignment/README.md

 # Assignment - PHP Project
 This project is about an ad management system.
 It was created with PHP, Javascript, MySQL and TailwindCSS.
+At this project a user can sign up, log in and create/delete a house ad.

 ## Installing / Getting started